AdobeDocs/advertising.en/help/privacy/ccpa/ccpa-opt-out-of-sale.md

 ### Method 2: Retrieve Consumer Opt-Out-of-Sale Reports Using the Advertising DSP [!DNL Trafficking API]

 This feature is available to organizations that use the [!DNL Trafficking API].
-See the documentation for the [!DNL Trafficking API] for more information.
+See the documentation for the [!DNL Trafficking API] for more information.<!-- Add link to API doc once it's published. -->

 If your organization doesn't use the [!DNL Trafficking API] but is interested in more information, contact your Adobe Account Team.